 This person can’t be, and won’t be, an expert in everything.
-They will be what is often referred to as a “T” marketer, someone who has some depth in a few areas of digital marketing and exposure to others.
+They will be what is often referred to as a “T” marketer, someone who has some depth in a few areas of digital marketing and exposure in others.
 Ideally, they can wear multiple hats, sort of a “Swiss Army Knife,” as I like to call them, who is an inch deep and a yard wide but deeper in the areas where you need stronger expertise to drive the business.
-Those “areas” should be defined by how you expect the business to scale.
+Those areas of need should be defined by how you expect the business to scale.
 Where do you want the business to be in 12 months, 24 months, 36 months?
 Exactly what will you need to focus on in order to reach those goals?
 What will your cash flow allow you to hire right now?
 These questions, and others, should be part of the roadmap that spells out your vision for the business and how you’re going to get there.
 As an example, if your business is going to be driven largely by paid media then you’ll start with someone who has solid paid media background and exposure to other growth drivers such as email or social media.
 I had one client who recently told me that 90% of their business was generated through email.
 Sounds like a scenario for an Email Marketing Manager to be hire #1!